 - Reminiscence and local history groups can be very stimulating if they are well and sensitively run.
 The social services area office or Age UK can usually supply details.

-- Holidays for older people are organised by Saga Holidays.
+- Holidays specifically for older people are organised by various companies.

 Certain specialist groups may be of assistance at times of loss, either through bereavement, retirement, or illness: